mfkimbell/reviews-nlp-sentiment-analysis/README.md

 # NLP-sentiment-for-twitter-SQL-database
 The purpose of this project was to investigate different methods of adding sentiments to Twitter posts and implement the preferrred method.
+Specifically, I wanted to add a sentiment section to an SQL database of Tweets, and populate those with sentiment polaritys based off the content of the tweet.
+Additionally, I wanted to update them in a batch format to make the program run faster.

+**Tools Used:**

+* `spaCY`, `NLTK` and `Transformers` for Natural Language Processing
+* SQL/PostgreSQL for storing data
+* `Asyncpg` for getting data from SQL to Python

 First, I researched different methods of NLP for sentiment analysis on sentences.
 I choose `spaCY`, `NLTK`, and HuggingFace's `Transformers`.
 Specifically, the model I used for Transformers was `"finiteautomata/bertweet-base-sentiment-analysis"`.

-First, I tested the accuracy of the sentiment for some random sentences I constructed.
+I tested the accuracy of the sentiment for some random sentences I constructed.

 | spaCY | NLTK | HuggingFace Transformers                 | Content for Polarity Measurement                                                                                                          |
 |----------------|---------------|---------------------------------------|------------------------------------------------------------------------------------------------------------------|